biomg/PCCL/README.md

 # Training and testing:

-1.Before training, we need to preprocess the training and test sets: <br>
+1. Before training, we need to preprocess the training and test sets: <br>
  python pre-train.py <br>

  pre-train.py:<br>